Guy Thys

 Guy Jean-Leonard Thys (6 December 1922 - 1 August 2003) was a Belgian football manager, mostly known for being the most successful manager in the history of the Belgium national football team as he managed to lead the national side to their only UEFA European Championship final in 1980 and a fourth–place finish at the 1986 FIFA World Cup.
 With 114 games between 1976 and 1991, he is the longest-serving national coach in the history of the Red Devils to date.

 Career

-Player career
+Playing career

 Thys was born in Antwerp as son of Belgian international Ivan Thys.
 He started his career in the 1940s and 50s as a football player with Beerschot, Daring Molenbeek and Standard.
 Because of the war, nearly five years of his career were lost.
 In 1952 and 1953 he played two matches with the Red Devils, the Belgium national team.

 Manager career

 He combined the activities of player and trainer for Cercle Brugge from 1954 until 1958.
 In 1959 he performed the same functions for Racing Lokeren.
 He became a full-time trainer with Wezel the same year, followed by Herentals, Beveren, Union Sint-Gillis, and Antwerp.
 Under Thys' leadership Antwerp was a finalist in the Belgian Cup and twice finished second in the championship.